WasifMustafa95/FormsCurvedBottomNavigationView/README.md

 There are three new properties attached to this CurvedBottomTabbedPage.
 * FabIcon (To set the icon on fab button)
 * FabBackgroundColor (To set the background color of the fab button)
-* FabIconClicked (this event will be raised whenever FabIcon clicked).
+* FabIconClicked (This event will be raised whenever FabIcon clicked).

 ## Usage